dorneanu/roam/content/books/stolen_focus.md

 #### 29 {#29}

-> It’s when you set aside your distractions, he said, that you begin to see what you were distracting yourself from.
+> It’s when you set aside your distractions, he said, that you begin to see what
+> you were distracting yourself from.

 #### 34 {#34}

 > What they discovered is that there is one mechanism that can make this happen every time.
-You just have to flood the system with more information.
-The more information you pump in, the less time people can focus on any individual piece of it.
+> You just have to flood the system with more information.
+The more information you pump in,

-c1

-wha
+> the less time people can focus on any individual piece of it.

 #### 35 {#35}

-> Shortly before I met with him, Sune had seen a photograph of Mark Zuckerberg, the founder of Facebook, standing in front of a room of people who were all wearing virtual-reality headsets.
-He was the only person standing in actual reality, looking at them, smiling, pacing proudly around.
-When he saw it, Sune said, ‘I was like – holy shit, this is a metaphor for the future.’
-If we don’t change course, he fears we are headed towards a world where ‘there’s going to be an upper class of people that are very aware’ of the risks to their attention and find ways to live within their limits, and then there will be the rest of the society with ‘fewer resources to resist the manipulation, and they’re going to be living more and more inside their computers, being manipulated more and more’.

-c1
+> Shortly before I met with him, Sune had seen a photograph of Mark Zuckerberg, the founder
+> of Facebook, standing in front of a room of people who were all wearing virtual-reality
+> headsets.
+He was the only person standing in actual reality, looking at them, smiling,
+> pacing proudly around.
+When he saw it, Sune said, ‘I was like – holy shit, this is a
+> metaphor for the future.’
+If we don’t change course, he fears we are headed towards a
+> world where ‘there’s going to be an upper class of people that are very aware’ of the
+> risks to their attention and find ways to live within their limits, and then there will be
+> the rest of the society with ‘fewer resources to resist the manipulation, and they’re
+> going to be living more and more inside their computers, being manipulated more and more’.

 #### 37 {#37}

+On cognitive bandwidth:

-> One of the leading experts on this topic is Guy Claxton, professor of learning sciences at the University of Winchester, who I went to interview in Sussex, in England.
-He has analysed what happens to a person’s focus if they engage in deliberately slow practices, like yoga, or tai chi, or meditation, as discovered in a broad range of scientific studies, and he has shown they improve your ability to pay attention by a significant amount.
+> One of the leading experts on this topic is Guy Claxton, professor of learning sciences at
+> the University of Winchester, who I went to interview in Sussex, in England.
+He has
+> analysed what happens to a person’s focus if they engage in deliberately slow practices,
+> like yoga, or tai chi, or meditation, as discovered in a broad range of scientific
+> studies, and he has shown they improve your ability to pay attention by a significant
+> amount.
 I asked him why.
-He said that ‘we have to shrink the world to fit our cognitive bandwidth’.
+He said that ‘\*we have to shrink the world to fit our cognitive
+> bandwidth\*’.
 If you go too fast, you overload your abilities, and they degrade.
+But when
-But when you practise moving at a speed that is compatible with human nature – and you build that into your daily life – you begin to train your attention and focus.
-‘That’s why those disciplines make you smarter.
+> you practise moving at a speed that is compatible with human nature – and you build that
+> into your daily life – you begin to train your attention and focus.
+‘That’s why those
+> disciplines make you smarter.
 It’s not about humming or wearing orange robes.’
+Slowness,
-Slowness, he explained, nurtures attention, and speed shatters it.
+> he explained, nurtures attention, and speed shatters it.

-c1

 ### 2 Cause Two: The Crippling of Our Flow States {#2-cause-two-the-crippling-of-our-flow-states}